jonkelleyatrackspace/ops_api/README.md

 # opsAPI

-Lightweight API framework with simple extension SDK to allow rapid prototype of infrastructure-as-a-service concepts.
+Lightweight API framework with simple extension SDK to allow rapid prototype of fairly complex infrastructure-as-a-service concepts.

 Use the apache htpasswd utility (from `apache2-utils` or `httpd-tools`), to create your htpasswd files.